 Most extra product options are basic form fields such as input fields or checkboxes.
 But Advanced Product Fields for WooCommerce also includes swatches.
 They are clickable buttons/elements such as color swatches, text swatches, and image swatches.
 They make your personalized products look better and are very easy to use.
 Below is an example of image swatches:

-To add image swatches, repeat the usual steps from above and change the Type dropdown to Image Swatches.
+To add image swatches, repeat the usual steps and change the Type dropdown to Image Swatches.
 If you want to give customers the ability to select more than 1 image out of the group, then change the type to Multi-select image swatches.

 Similar to adding checkboxes, scroll down until you find the Options setting.
 This is where you can define each image with an image, label, and additional pricing settings.